team-eternity/eternity/docs/readme.txt

   if set to "none".
 Thanks to sink666's pull request for the catch.
 * Fixed EDF includes from lumps included by lumps in the same folder.
 * Fixed translucent PNGs that use a separate palette from the current WAD.
+* Fixed a freeze with an infinite loop when the player had only “Unknown” (dummy weapon) left and tried to change a weapon.
+* Fixed a game crash that occurred when a player had only one weapon left and, after firing it, ran out of ammo and attempted to switch to a more suitable weapon (which did not exist).
+* Fixed a bug where a player's all weapons were taken via TakeInventory, but they still had the last weapon they used in their hands (even though that weapon was no longer in the player's inventory).
+* PowerFlight, PowerAllMap, and PowerSilencer can now have limited duration and be modded in EDF using the permanent, additivetime, and overrideself flags, just like other powers.
+This will not affect vanilla Doom and Heretic, nor will it affect cheats, and the fix is aimed at modding capabilities in EDF.
+However, PowerStrength remains infinite regardless of duration settings.
+* Fixed bug with ACS functions CheckActorCeilingTexture, CheckActorFloorTexture, CheckActorProperty, CheckActorClass.
+* Fixed CheckActorCeilingTexture and CheckActorFloorTexture not detecting flats with same names as textures (e.g. STEP1).
+* Fixed ReplaceTextures failing with flats named the same as unrelated wall textures.
+* Fixed A_PlaySound (and a few other triggers) not playing DSDHacked newly defined sounds.
+* Fixed EDF gameproperties sound.titlemusic not working.
+* Fixed empty MIDIs (easily used in mods to silence the music) causing infinite loop errors with the FluidSynth backend under some Linux distros.
+* Fixed very large maps having potential collision issues.
+* Fixed blocklist start being ignored when building portal map.
+* Fixed memory corruption when running ACS functions early in the game.
+* Fixed sprites being missed when looking through a rotated portal.
+* Fixed bug with z-offset anchored portals not rendering lower/upper textures correctly for 1-sided portal walls.
+* Fixed crashing on openings overflow.
+* Fixed a possible memory corruption when saving.
+* Hopefully reduced a crash on thing frame recursion, by catching it earlier.
+* Fixed wrong scaled sprite rendering on Boom fake floors.
+* Fixed crash when submerging under in a Boom water with sloped floor.
+* Fixed a bug in the ACS SetActorProperty function where new health was not applied to the player via APROP_Health (thanks to DRON12261).
+* Fixed wrong additive powerup time on multiplayers for players other than 1.
+* Fixed ACS SetWeapon function.
+* Fixed skies not rotating correctly past angled visual portals.
+* Fixed crash when using playerdelta with added rebornitem entries (without clearrebornitems).
+* Fixed bad polyobject coordinate control in ACS GetPolyobjX, GetPolyobjY and SetPolyobjXY.
+* Fixed plane and horizon portals getting the wrong colormap.
+* Fixed the Boom sector colormap being chosen for the wrong coordinates from portals.
+* Fixed buggy rendering of 2-sided line dynasegs when crossing lines and viewed on the back side.
+* Fixed lack of interpolation with 2-sided linedef polyobjects.
+* Fixed lack of interpolation with polyobjects subject to multiple movements (e.g. rotation and translation simultaneously).
+* Fixed monster interpolation bug when going up slopes, especially on liquid ones.
+* ACS ReplaceTextures wasn't updating the sky status when switching a sky texture.
+* Fixed lock-up caused by polyobject mirror cycles and override specials.
+* Fixed default melee range still being wrongly used despite possibility to customize it, for some cases.
+* Fixed clip or wrap midtextures bleeding too far when viewed through a sector portal.
+* Fixed portal error occurring when being exactly colinear with a line portal out of your sight.

 Known Issues in v4.06.00: